openziti-terraform-modules/terraform-lke-ziti/README.md

 Take OpenZiti for a spin with Terraform on Kubernetes.
 This will guide you to apply a Terraform plan for each stage:

-1. Create a cluster with OpenZiti installed and ready for Console and CLI access.
+1. Create a cluster with cert-manager and ingress-nginx.
+1. Deploy OpenZiti and enable Console and CLI access.
-1. Provision your first OpenZiti router.
+1. Provision an OpenZiti router.
-1. Configure some OpenZiti Services.
+1. Create some OpenZiti Services for cluster workloads.
 1. Configure your OpenZiti Client for network access.

 ## Kubernetes Services

 * `ingress-nginx` w/ Nodebalancer
-* `cert-manager` w/ Let's Encrypt issuer
+* `cert-manager` w/ Let's Encrypt issuer and `trust-manager`
-* `trust-manager`
 * `ziti-controller`
 * `ziti-console`
 * `ziti-router`